How are Business Energy Bills Calculated?

 Why is VAT different for some businesses?

 VAT will be charged on top of the cost of your business energy bill.
-The typical rate is 20%, however some organisations are able to get this reduced to as little as 5%.
+The typical rate is 20%, however, some organisations can get this reduced to as little as 5%.

 Businesses that can take advantage of this include charities and non-profit organisations – sometimes even care homes and health centres.